 The water was so clear in some places it was colorless against the pure white sand of the beaches.
 The two most remarkable beaches were Kuto Bay and Kanumera Bay which were only about 200ft across a narrow road from each other.

-After the 2 hour trip home, I stopped in the town of Noumea for dinner and finally got back to my hotel around 9pm.
+After the two hour ferry ride back home, I stopped in the town of Noumea for dinner and finally got back to my hotel around 9pm.